Here’s an easy guide for how to bet NFL games. Learn how to bet on football games with sportsbooks or friends and win more often.

 How long is the NFL Season?

-The NFL season typically begins the weekend after Labor Day and ends with the Super Bowl the first weekend in February.
-The regular season is 17 weeks long, and the playoffs are contested over three weekends.
+The NFL season typically begins the weekend after Labor Day and ends with the Super Bowl on the first weekend in February.
+The regular season is 18 weeks long.
+Then playoffs are over three weekends.
 There is generally an open week between the conference championships and the Super Bowl.

 Is live betting available on the NFL?

 Live betting is widely available for NFL games.
 Most of the online sportsbooks that offer NFL wagering also have live wagering options.
-That option is generally under a separate tab or menu item, as only ongoing events are included.
+That option is generally under a separate tab or menu item.

 Can bets be placed on a team before the season begins?

 Futures bets for a season are generally open shortly after the end of the prior one.
-Wagers are offered most frequently on a team’s chances to win the conference title and the Super Bowl.
+Wagers include a team’s chances to win the conference title or the Super Bowl.
 There are also futures over/under wagers on a team’s win total for the upcoming season.

 Are parlays offered for NFL games?